Brief: Some known, some lesser known – here are 20 facts about the Linus Torvalds, creator of the Linux kernel.

-Linus Torvalds, a Finnish student developed a Unix-like operating system while he was doing his masters in the year 1991.
-It has become a revolution since then and today it powers most of the web, embedded devices and all of the top 500 supercomputers.
+Linus Torvalds, a Finnish student, developed a Unix-like operating system while he was doing his masters in the year 1991.
+Since then, it’s sparked a revolution: today it powers most of the web, many embedded devices and every one of the top 500 supercomputers.

-I have already written about less known facts about Linux.
+I’ve already written about some less known facts about Linux.
 This article is not about Linux.
 It’s about its creator, Linus Torvalds.

 20 Interesting facts about Linus Torvalds

-Probably you already know some of the facts about Linus but chances that you’ll know some new facts about him.
+You’ll probably already know some of these facts about Linus but the chances are that you’ll learn some new facts about him by reading this.

-1. Linus Benedict Torvalds was born on 28th December 1969 in Helsinki.
+Linus Benedict Torvalds was born on December 28th 1969 in Helsinki.
 He comes from a family of journalists.
-His father Nils Torvalds is a Finnish politician and perhaps president candidate in the next elections.
+His father Nils Torvalds is a Finnish politician and a likely candidate for president in future elections.

 He was named after Linus Pauling, a double Nobel prize winner in Chemistry and Peace.

 2. All the Torvalds in the world are relatives

 While you may find several people with the name Linus, you won’t find many people with the name Torvalds – because the ‘correct’ spelling is actually Torvald (without the s).
 His grandfather changed his name from Torvald to Torvalds, adding an ‘s’ at the end.
 And thus the Torvalds dynasty (if I can call it that) began.

 Since it’s such an unusual surname, there are hardly 30 Torvalds in the world and they’re all relatives, claims Linus Torvalds in his biography.